 MALE: Okay, next great question from our bright TMS students.

 JOHN: Well, in all honesty, I wouldn’t do that with my wife because I would assume that I know more than she does about what I’m going to preach on.
 And I’m only concerned about an interpretation.
-If there are issues that I am either unsure about or think I need refining on, I would...I might talk with Dick, I might talk with Phil Johnson, I might talk with Tom Pennington.
+If there are issues that I’m either unsure about or think I need refining on, I would – I might talk with Dick; I might talk with Phil Johnson; I might talk with Tom Pennington.

 MALE: And it goes back to you saying last time that you sometimes talk your way clear –

 JOHN: Yeah.
 We’ve done that many times through the years.
 But that’s not a normal thing.
-That would be the...that would be the rare occasion when I’m grappling with something...Dick would bring to me a breath of understanding, systematic theology.
-Phil understand historical theology.
-And so I...sometimes I will say things and unwittingly because I don’t know historic theology that well, I’m boning up on it now trying to make up for lost time, I guess, I’m liable to say something that the language is not consistent with some battle fought somewhere in the past in history when they came up with a better way to say it or the terms that I’m using were associated with some less than adequate view, or something like that.
+That would be the – that would be the rare occasion when I’m grappling with something – Dick would bring to me a breadth of understanding systematic theology.
+Phil understands historical theology.
+And so, I – sometimes I will say things and unwittingly, because I don’t know historic theology that well – I’m boning up on it now, trying to make up for lost time, I guess – I’m liable to say something that the language is not consistent with some battle fought somewhere in the past in history when they came up with a better way to say it, or the terms that I’m using were associated with some less-than-adequate view or something like that.

-Occasionally I’ll talk to one of the professors in the Seminary about some specific area if I feel like I need some help with that regard.
-Or I’ll call the library downstairs and I’ll say I’m dealing with this issue, I’ll say to Dennis Swanson, “Shoot me some copies of journal articles that deal with this issue," so I make sure that I’m well enough read not to inadvertently say something that will open up a can of worms that I don’t need to deal with.
-I want to make sure that I’m careful.
-But that would be the rare occasion.
+Occasionally I’ll even talk to one of the professors in the seminary about some specific area if I feel like I need some help with that regard.
+Or I’ll call the library downstairs, and I’ll say, “I’m dealing with this issue.”
+I’ll say to Dennis Swanson, “Shoot me some copies of journal articles that deal with this issue.”
+So, I make sure that I’m well-enough read not to inadvertently say something that will open up a can of worms that I don’t need to deal with.
+I want to make sure I’m careful, but that would be the rare occasion.

 MALE: One more question.

-QUESTION: Do you attempt to build hermeneutical lessons into your preaching so that you can teach your people how to feed themselves?
+MALE: Do you attempt to build hermeneutical lessons into your preaching so that you can teach your people how to feed themselves?
 And if so, how do you do that?

-By the end of the week they were just – they were all there, because there wasn’t anywhere else to go.
+And you could just see them fighting.
+By the end of the week, they were just – they were all there because there wasn’t anywhere else to go.
 They’re forced by the sheer clarity of Scripture.
-So as you make the passage clearer and whatever usage of a Greek term, whatever usage of syntax, or lexicography, whatever particularly the logical sequence flow, throwing out a couple of alternatives that it can’t mean and here’s why...whatever it takes, you want them so convinced that with conviction they can pass it on.
+So, as you make the passage clear and you – whatever usage of a Greek term, whatever usage of syntax or lexicography, whatever – particularly the logical sequence flow, throwing out a couple of alternatives that it can’t mean – and here’s why – whatever it takes, you want them so convinced that with conviction they can pass it on.